Murodov-Jonny/spbu_c_homework/README.md

 # spbu_c_homework
-There you can find my homework answers at spbu university
+Here you can find my homework answers at spbu university